 “The whole mission is: Don’t fall down,” said Fox.
 “So whatever works to not fall down, whether it’s a walker or a wheelchair, a cane, a guy with a belt around my waist holding onto it – I use all those tools.”
 It’s those same tools that helped Fox to walk across the stage unassisted as he reunited with Back to the Future co-star Christopher Llyod in early October.

-After recovering from his recent injuries, Fox is looking forward to whatever comes next – even if it means facing Parkinson’s head-on.
+Fox said he was looking forward to whatever comes next – even if it means facing Parkinson’s head-on.
 “It’s been a struggle, but I’m happy,” he said.
 “I say that because I hope on some level people can find happiness in spite of what they’re going through.”